Venture debt’s new reality: ‘The last thing we want is management walking away from a company’ – TechCrunch

 It’s a needed service and a boon for startups in good times.
 But when the market turns, debt can prove much trickier.

-Indeed, though Werdergar understands founders well — he was once the CEO of a venture-backed restaurant chain that did really well, until they didn’t — he also has to make certain that when the market shifts, things don’t go south for WTI, as well.
+Indeed, though Werdergar understands founders well — he was once the CEO of a venture-backed restaurant chain that did really well until it didn’t — he also has to make certain that when the market shifts, things don’t go south for WTI, as well.
 That can mean long, hard conversations with founders who need to renegotiate their debt payments.

 Because COVID-19 is wreaking widespread economic havoc, we talked with Werdegar last week to learn what’s happening in his world and what WTI can do for clients who are now in a bind.
 Our chat has been edited for length.